gbvbahia01/Make/README.md

 It is necessary the class value be informed the class full name.<br>

 <b> Specialized Factories </b><br>
 Some fields need to be treated with a special value.
+The value needs to be more than valid it needs to be a specialized value.
 Like a contract number, a social number, drive id and so on.
-For this cases you can create a specialized factory.
-You must create all of it in the TEST source of course.
+For this cases you can use or create a specialized factory.
+You must create all in the TEST source of your project.
-A specialized factory needs to implement ValueSpecializedFactory:
+To create a specialized factory two steeps are need:
+*   Implement ValueSpecializedFactory:
 ```<java>
 boolean workValue(String fieldName, String value);
 void makeValue(Field field, T entity, String... testName);
 boolean isWorkWith(Field field, T entity);
 ```
+*   Declare the class in make.xml at tag <factories>:
 ```<XML>
   <factories>
     <factory>br.com.gbvbahia.maker.properties.CepWorkTest</factory>